born two months before

 Ketu * kavandha-karaka * chidra-karaka

-Watts was a "cultural diplomat" who introduced and explained traditional Asian religious culture, philosophy and ritual to an English-reading and listening audience.
-He wrote dozens of philosophical books and delivered hundreds of radio talks. in the 1960's-70's, Watts' visage from book covers was synonymous with the new Western interpretations of Japanese Zen Buddhism (Rahu-9 foreign beliefs) and its instruction to learn to perceive that nothing is inherently real (Ketu-3 instructions).
+AW wrote dozens of philosophical books + delivered hundreds of radio talks. in the 1960's-70's, Watts' visage from book covers became synonymous with the new Western interpretations of Japanese Zen Buddhism (Rahu-9 foreign beliefs) and its instruction to learn to perceive that nothing is inherently real (Ketu-3 instructions).

 all that is true, all that is noble,